Chicken Masala

 Alternative cooking methods

-While I prefer using the stovetop, I know many of you have requested alternative cooking methods, so I’ve tested this exact recipe in the instant pot, and it only needs a couple of tweaks.
+While I prefer using the stovetop, I know many of you have requested alternative cooking methods, so I’ve tested this exact recipe in the Instant Pot and slow cooker, and they both need a couple of tweaks.

-Instant pot method: Start by marinating the chicken.
-Next, saute onions, garlic, and chili in the instant pot with oil until fragrant.
-Now, add the chicken and the remaining ingredients and pressure cook for 5 minutes, then natural pressure release for 10 minutes.
-Finally, switch to saute mode, stir in the cream, and cook until it has thickened.
+Instant Pot method: Start by marinating the chicken.
+Next, sauté onions, garlic, and chili in the instant pot with oil until fragrant.
+Now add the chicken and the remaining ingredients, then pressure cook for 5 minutes, then release the pressure naturally for 10 minutes.
+Finally, switch to sauté mode, stir in the cream, and cook until it has thickened.

 chicken tikka masala recipe.